-For April 2016 – March 2017 we were allocated £9,861 which we have utilised to significantly develop and extend our PE provision at Burnham on Crouch Primary School (BCPS).
+For the 2021/2022 academic year we have been allocated £25,252.00, which includes £5,650.00 carried forward from 2020/2021.
+This money is being utilised to significantly develop and extend our PE provision at Burnham on Crouch Primary School (BCPS).

 In response to guidelines published by Active Essex BCPS now demonstrates a clear and precise commitment to delivering high quality PE.